 MBBS, DCH, FRCGP, ST Georges, London 1988

 Dr Hotchin is our lead GP trainer.
+He is also our safeguarding lead.
 He also has a special interest in sports medicine.
 He is a Fellow of the Royal College of General Practitioners.
 He is also the Academy doctor at Norwich City Football Club.

 MBBS, London 1994, Certificate in Substance Misuse